MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-journal-opening-balances.md

 ---
-title: How to Create Journal Opening Balances
+title: Create Journal Opening Balances
 description: Batch jobs are provided to help transfer legacy account balances to a newly configured company.
 You can easily transfer this data with journals postings.
 author: SorenGP
 ms.service: dynamics365-business-central